AIVITA Biomedical announces publication of trial results of its COVID-19 vaccine

 Single injections induced the desirable antigen-specific T-cell response in 94% of participants in 14 days and 97% at 28 days.

-“Our vaccine uniquely induces direct cell-mediated immune memory,” explained Gabriel Nistor, chief science officer at AIVITA.
+“Our vaccine uniquely induces direct cell-mediated immune memory,” explained Gabriel Nistor, chief science officer at AIVITA Biomedical.

 “This is an important distinction from currently available COVID-19 vaccines which all induce a transitory antibody-mediated immune response.”